Taiwan is a country that’s very much on the sidelines when it comes to investment immigration.

 From tax incentives, exemptions, low-interest financing, and even governmental subsidies (for both individuals and companies), Taiwan is sure to be open for business.

-To summarize, the pros of investing in Taiwan are:
+To summarize, the pros of getting the Taiwan visa by investment are:

 But don’t neglect to weigh up the cons of doing business in Taiwan too: